noahehall/theBookOfNoah/aws_developer.md

       8. source/destination check flag
   66. can i attach a network interface in one VPC to an instanc ein another VPC?
     - no, the network interface must be in the same VPC and availability zone
+  67. what is a db subnet group?
+    - collection of subnets designated specifically for RDS instances in a VPC
+    - should hve atleast one subnet for every availability zone
+  68. what is a VPC endpoint for S3?
+    - logical entity within a VPC that allows connectivity only to S3
+    - routes requests to and responses from S3 back to the VpC

 # EC2
   0. what should you know about EC2s?